Curio rowleyanus 'Variegatus'

-Variegated String of Pearls, Variegated String of Beads, Variegated String of Peas
+Rosary Vine, String of Beads, String of Pearls, String of Peas

-Curio rowleyanus 'Variegatus', Senecio rowleyanus f. variegatus, Senecio rowleyanus 'Variegatus'
+Curio rowleyanus f. variegatus, Senecio rowleyanus f. variegatus, Senecio rowleyanus 'Variegatus'

-This succulent is a variegated form of the popular Curio rowleyanus selected for its variegated foliage.
+Curio rowleyanus 'Variegatus' is a form of the popular Curio rowleyanus selected for its variegated foliage.

-Curio rowleyanus f. variegatus, formerly known as Senecio rowleyanus f. variegatus, is a beautiful succulent that has trailing stems lined with small, almost spherical leaves with green, cream, and slight pink variegation.
+Curio rowleyanus 'Variegatus', formerly known as Senecio rowleyanus 'Variegatus', is a beautiful succulent with trailing stems lined with small, almost spherical leaves with green, cream, and slight pink variegation.
 The stems root at the nodes and grow up to 3 feet (90 cm) long.
-Flowers are brush-like, white to nearly white, and appear in summer on long peduncles.

-How to Grow and Care for Curio rowleyanus f. variegatus
+How to Grow and Care for Curio rowleyanus 'Variegatus'